'Unfortunate' that Chinese counterpart declined talks: Austin

 Washington had invited China's Minister of National Defence Li Shangfu to hold talks with Austin on the sidelines of a defence summit in Singapore this week.

-But Beijing opted against the meet, though it declined to officially confirm the snub, with a spokeswoman saying only "the US knows clearly why there are currently difficulties in military communication".
+But Beijing declined the meeting, with a spokeswoman saying "the US knows clearly why there are currently difficulties in military communication".

-Speaking in Tokyo on a brief trip before his arrival in Singapore, Austin called Beijing's decision "unfortunate."
+In Tokyo on a brief trip before his arrival in Singapore, Austin called that decision "unfortunate."

-He said recent "provocative intercepts of our aircraft and also our allies' aircraft" by China were "very concerning".
+Recent "provocative intercepts of our aircraft and also our allies' aircraft" by China were "very concerning", he added.

 The US military said Tuesday that a Chinese fighter pilot had performed an "unnecessarily aggressive maneuver" near an American surveillance aircraft operating over the South China Sea last week.